CivicActions/ssp-toolkit/docs/controls/SA.md

 ##### AWS

-In this architecture, the AMIs that make up the operating systems deployed on EC2 instances maintain separate execution domains/address spaces for executing processes within the customer operating environment.
+In this architecture, the AMIs that make up the operating systems deployed on Amazon EC2 instances maintain separate execution domains/address spaces for executing processes within the customer operating environment.

 AWS built-in features of the hypervisors that support the infrastructure maintain separate execution domains/address spaces for executing processes.